Delving into Latent Spectral Biasing of Video VAEs for Superior Diffusability: Channel Eigenspectrum Shaping

 We begin by analyzing the channel eigenspectrum of VAEs with different channel counts, motivated by the well-known observation that downstream generative training converges slower on VAEs with more channels.
 For a $C$-channel VAE, let $\rvu^0 \in \mathbb{R}^{1\times C}$ denote a latent vector sampled from the normalized latent $\tilde{\rvz}$, where the superscript $0$ denotes the clean latent at diffusion timestep $0$.
 The channel-wise autocorrelation matrix $\Sigma_{\rvu \rvu} \in \mathbb{R}^{C \times C}$ is then computed as $\Sigma_{\rvu \rvu} = \mathbb{E}[(\rvu^0)^\top \rvu^0]$, where the expectation is taken over the sample and spatio-temporal dimensions.
 Subsequently, we apply principal component analysis (PCA) to $\Sigma_{\rvu \rvu}$ to analyze its eigenvalue spectrum.
 We train 48-, 64-, and 128-channel VAEs using standard losses (L1, KL, LPIPS, and adversarial), and compare the cumulative explained variance curves in Fig.~\ref{fig:pca_comparison}.
 Here, `explained variance' corresponds to eigenvalues sorted in descending order.
 The differences are substantial: \textbf{higher-channel VAEs tend to distribute eigenvalues more evenly across eigenvectors, whereas lower-channel VAEs concentrate eigenvalues in a few dominant eigenvectors.} We term this phenomenon `Few-Mode Bias' (FMB).
 Here, `mode' refers to the eigenvector.
 A highly few-mode biased latent space implies a low effective rank across channels and can be well approximated by a linear combination of a few eigenvectors.

 We further investigate the impact of FMB on generation training in VAEs with equal channel counts.
 We train a baseline 48-channel VAE and a covariance-regularized variant by penalizing the total eigenvalues outside the top three principal components.
-Our findings are as follows: (i) \textbf{The diffusion loss scale is closely related to the eigenvalue distribution.} The covariance-penalized VAE effectively induces a few-mode bias and achieves a lower diffusion loss scale, as shown in Fig.~\ref{fig:pca_comparison} and Fig.~\ref{fig:loss_comparison}, even though the latents from both VAEs have been normalized to the same mean and variance. (ii) \textbf{Few-mode biased models achieve higher video rewards}, as depicted in Fig.~\ref{fig:video_reward_ch48}.
+Our findings are as follows: (i) \textbf{The FVD trend is consistent with the eigenvalue distribution.} The covariance-penalized VAE effectively induces a few-mode bias and achieves a lower FVD, as shown in Fig.~\ref{fig:pca_comparison} and Fig.~\ref{fig:fvd_comparison}. (ii) \textbf{Few-mode biased models achieve higher video rewards}, as depicted in Fig.~\ref{fig:video_reward_ch48}.
 Based on these observations, we hypothesize that a few-mode biased latent space benefits diffusion training and proceed to analyze the underlying reasons.